femster6184/credit-risk-classification/README.md

 According to the confusion matrix in step 3 [Create a LRM w/ Resampled(oversampled) Data]:

-Out of the 18,759 loan status's that are healthy, the model predicted 18,668 as healthy correctly and 91 as healthy incorrectly.
+* Out of the 18,759 loan status's that are healthy, the model predicted 18,668 as healthy correctly and 91 as healthy incorrectly.

-Out of the 625 loan status's that are non-healthy (high-risk), the model predicted 623 as non-healthy correctly and 2 as non-healthy incorrectly.
+* Out of the 625 loan status's that are non-healthy (high-risk), the model predicted 623 as non-healthy correctly and 2 as non-healthy incorrectly.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Logistic Regression Model fitted with Imbalanced Data:
+# Logistic Regression Model fitted with Imbalanced Data:

 The Logistic Regression model fitted with the Imbalanced DataSet predicted correctly healthy loans 100% of the time non-healthy loans 87% of the time.